 - Base: Wide, Thick, Oblique & Flaring Nostrils

 - Nasolabial Junction: Retracted & Acute Nasolabial Angle (< or = 90 degrees)

 Prior to your rhinoplasty surgery, we will have a face to face consultation to discuss your expectations and how you would like your nose to look.
 I will examine your nose and look for any abnormalities or injuries that might affect the surgery.
 I will use computer imaging to give you a preview of what your new nose may look like.
 This image will serve as a guide during surgery, though it is not a guarantee of actual results.
 Age, ethnicity, skin type, and any nasal deformities or injuries will all affect the final outcome of Asian rhinoplasty.
 You may also view the results of other Asian rhinoplasty procedures I have performed in the before and after photo section of website.

-As part of my examination of the nose, I will look for a deviated septum or other obstructions within the nose.
+During a consultation for an Asian rhinoplasty in Bevery Hills, as part of my examination of the nose, I will look for a deviated septum or other obstructions within the nose.
 These can affect breathing and therefore should be corrected during rhinoplasty.
 A septoplasty can be performed with rhinoplasty to resolve a deviated septum.